Destination Safety Guides

 - 8 Use real-time safety alerts.
 Protests, road closures, and local incidents can change quickly.
 Stay informed while you're there.

-- 9 Download offline maps.
+- 9 Download maps before you go.
 Mobile data isn't always reliable.
-Have your maps, emergency contacts and safety info available offline.
+Have your maps and safety info ready before you land.

 - 10 Connect with other female solo travellers.
 Online communities like r/solotravel are invaluable for real, up-to-date local advice.